 This recipe makes 2 medium size chocolate puddings, so it’s perfect to share with somebody.
 If you have some serious chocolate cravings, this recipe is slightly bigger for just one person, but you can always finish the pudding later!
 You can double up the recipe, but I’d still split it to 4 mugs to cook.
 To make sure that the mugs bake evenly, I would use a spoon to spoon out the mixture (or even use a weighting scales).
 If you can fit 4 mugs to your microwave, you only need to increase the amount of time to about 3-4 minutes.

 How to serve this pudding

-Great on it’s own, but even better with vanilla ice cream, chocolate syrup or whipped cream.
+Great on it’s own, but even better with vanilla ice cream, salted caramel sauce, chocolate syrup or whipped cream.